hansthompson/pdfHarvester/README.md

 # WELCOME

-Strange Traveler!
 Do you quest for data sealed within the frozen images of pdf files?
-Then Take Head!
-Your path has lead you to new lessons.
-To use the the dark magic  pdfHavester.
+Then you must learn the the dark magic of pdfHavester.

 ## The jist of why this package was made